BttrDrgn/XVVVVX/README.md

 - Maybe get the editor working.
 Right now its just Play Edition.
 - Load the base game maps in a way that the Visual Studio 2003 compiler wants
   - (Visual Studio 2003 compiler is limited to 63 conditional statements at a time)
+- The script loader causes issues.
+Also needs same treatment as loading base game maps.

 ## Port Info
 - Based on the Homebrew Switch Port which is a fork of the original